 5. Hold a substantial number of meetings with members of the new EP and relevant parliamentary committees to raise parliamentary interest and individual support for the equality data project.
 Parliamentary questions should also be used (EMPL committee and LIBE can help).

-6. Organise an even with ARDI in the EP once handbook is out.
+6. Organise an event with ARDI in the EP once handbook is out.
 The idea is to pave the way for an INI resolution for a clear EU equality data collection model endorsed by the EP.
 Ideally, this should lead us to clearly table this INI resolution in 2017.

 7. Strengthen our partnership with the European Network of Equality Bodies by issuing one joint demand for equality bodies to pro-actively collect equality data

 8. Organise an informal event with perm reps, targeting them at the launch of the handbook.
 With the participation of relevant specialists (e.g. Prof. Heath?) and EU institutions (+ some national “role models”?), it should pave the way for a preparatory debate to really happen at Council level.
+Or as sub-group of HLWG (non-discrimination or racism)